Responsibility

 Currently Draycott does not yet consider the key negative impacts of investment decisions on sustainability factors, in compliance with the requirements and metrics set out in the Delegated Regulation.

 This is because the companies that integrate the portfolio of funds managed by Draycott do not yet have available relevant information that can be provided in satisfactory terms (content and treatment).
-Additionally, there is not currently an awareness in Portuguese companies to obtain and treat this type of information.
+Additionally, there is not currently an awareness in Portuguese companies for the need to obtain and treat this type of information.

 Also contributing to this is the fact that the requirements foreseen in the Delegated Regulation are particularly demanding, implying a high investment, whose implementation requires rigorous preparation.